wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 2. **Inheritance**:
     - **Preservation of Input Types**: In composite spaces, the input type (or domain) of the base-level function is preserved.
 This means the fundamental nature of the input space is maintained even when the function is extended to higher-dimensional spaces.
     - **Preservation of Properties**: The properties of the base-level function, such as continuity, differentiability, and linearity, are inherited by the higher-level function.
 This ensures that the composite function retains the fundamental characteristics of the base-level function.
+	- **In Structured Sets**:
+		- Inheritance in structured sets means that higher-level spaces retain the properties and elements of lower-level spaces.
+	    - **Example**: A vector space Rn\mathbb{R}^nRn retains the field properties of R\mathbb{R}R.
+	- **In Composite Functions**:
+		- Composite functions retain the properties of the functions they are composed of.
+	    - **Example**: If both component functions are continuous, the composite function is continuous.
 ### Extension in Composite Spaces
 ##### [[#A Transformation as a Subset of Composite Functions ($1 1$, $m 1$)|Transformations]] Extend Composite Functions and Preserve Higher-Level Output Codomain
 Transformations take composite functions as their basis and enhance them, allowing these functions to operate in new and more complex contexts.